-During the first trimester, a woman’s body is going through many changes, but pregnancy yoga can be helpful.
-Although you may be a bit self conscious, you may want to enroll in a prenatal yoga class where you are with other women who are pregnant as well.
+During the first trimester, a woman’s body is going through many changes, pregnancy yoga can be helpful.
+Although you may be a bit self-conscious, you may want to enroll in a prenatal yoga class where you are with other women who are pregnant as well.

 Yoga poses like the Triangle, Pigeon, and Warrior II are poses that can open up your hips, making the birth easier for you.
 You’ll find video clips showing many prenatal yoga poses here.

 If you want to try 1st-trimester yoga at home, check out this video.
 You can easily follow it, it is gentle and only 12 minutes long.

 The second trimester is one of the best times to practice yoga, since you are past some of the morning sickness, yet you are not in the huge-feeling last months of pregnancy.